-If you have tinkered with Arduino for some time now, you have probably appreciated it unlimited possibilities.
-Also, if you have worked with the proteus simulation program (Proteus CAD), I am sure you are addicted to it.
+If you have tinkered with Arduino for some time now, you have probably appreciated its unlimited possibilities.
+Also, if you have worked with the Proteus simulation program (Proteus CAD), I am sure you are addicted to it.

 For instance, without a physical Arduino board, proteus software can be used to run your sketch (Arduino code).
 Similarly, you can make multiple circuit adjustment with proteus before doing the real project.

 This will help you to arrest any circuit issues and programming bugs that may be introduced in the real project.
 Therefore, reducing the process of soldering, desoldering and resoldering of components and modules.